 Objectives and key results (OKRs) are a leading goal management framework that helps individuals, teams, and entire organizations reach their goals through identifiable and measurable results.
-To help you get a full understanding, we’ve compiled the most important information on what are OKRs to give you a quick yet complete overview.
-By the end, you will have a better understanding of what is an OKR, how OKRs work, why you should use them, and how to get started.
+To help you get a complete understanding of what is an OKR, we’ve compiled the most important information on what OKRs are to give you a quick yet complete overview.
+By the end, you will have a better understanding of the OKR abbreviation, what is an OKR, how OKRs work, why you should use the OKR framework, and how to get started.

 What is an OKR?
 Definition and OKR components